Ultra-Processed Food Dangers. The Snack That Bites Back!:

 Not to mention the fact that the Heat and Oxidation of food-processing may also create harmful substances.

-Both of these are full of inflammation-causing Omega 6 oils.
+All of these are full of inflammation-causing Omega 6 oils.

 So How Is Processed Food Classified In The NOVA System?: